 Breakfast is one meal you shouldn’t skip.
 But a lot of us aren’t sure whether we should eat eggs because of their saturated fat and cholesterol content.

 How many eggs per week?

 “There is no current recommendation on how many eggs you should consume each week,” says Zumpano.
-“Research indicates that total saturated fat contributes more to LDL (bad) cholesterol than dietary cholesterol.
-Findings on the impact of dietary cholesterol’s significance on LDL remain questionable and unclear.”
+“Research indicates that total saturated fat contributes more to LDL (bad) cholesterol than dietary cholesterol.”

 She points out that egg whites are safe and a good source of protein.
 It is egg yolks that have the cholesterol and saturated fat you’re trying to avoid.

 “If you have heart disease or high cholesterol, be cautious about the number of egg yolks you consume, and take into account all the other forms of saturated fat (red meat, beef, pork, veal and lamb, poultry skin, whole-milk dairy or full-fat cheese) in your diet,” says Zumpano.